Gbemisola19/19-fcc-penguin/README.md

-# Project Name
+# FCC Penguin

-> One paragraph statement about the project.
+> This is a project about css transforms by building a penguin

 ![screenshot](./app_screenshot.png)